svensevenslow/syncstorage-rs/tools/spanner/README.md

 ```bash
 GOOGLE_APPLICATION_CREDENTIALS=`pwd`/keys/project-id-service-cred.json venv/bin/python purge_ttl.py
 ```
-See each script for details about funciton and use.
+See each script for details about function and use.